 The freshman orientation program introduces incoming freshman to the Dordt University community and informs them about everything they need to know to succeed, including information on goal-setting, self-assessment, advising, campus life, learning skills and abilities, institutional expectations, available resources, and building community.
-As part of orientation activities, the summer before classes, all new incoming students who have not submitted a test score (ACT, SAT, CLT, or TOEFL) must complete an online Guided Self-placement module.
-This Guided Self-placement will assist in determining the right courses for each student.
-In addition to Week of Welcome at the beginning of the fall semester, freshman orientation includes peer counseling and targeted academic skills support during the first semester.
-Freshman students must plan to arrive on campus on Saturday, August 26, 2023, for the freshman orientation program.
+In addition to Week of Welcome at the beginning of the fall semester, freshman orientation includes peer counseling during the first semester.
+Freshman students must plan to arrive on campus on Saturday, August 24, 2024, for the freshman orientation program.